appium/appium-inspector/README.md

 Appium Inspector is basically just an Appium client (like WebdriverIO, Appium's Java client, Appium's Python client, etc...) with a user interface.
 There's an interface for specifying which Appium server to use, which capabilities to set, and then interacting with elements and other Appium commands once you've started a session.

+## Important migration notes

+This version of Appium Inspector is designed to work with Appium 2.0 as a default.
+So if you are migrating from Appium Desktop (which is designed to work with Appium 1.x as a default), you need to be aware of some changes:

+* The default remote server path has changed from `/wd/hub` to `/` to reflect Appium 2.0's default server path.
+If you're using Appium Inspector with an Appium 1.x server, you'll likely need to update the path information in the New Session form back to `/wd/hub`.

 ## Installation

 Appium Inspector is released in two formats: